achindas/BikeShareLRModel/README.md

 - $x$ is the independent variable.
 - $\beta_0$ is the intercept.
 - $\beta_1$ is the slope of the line.
-- $ \epsilon $ is the error term, representing the difference between the observed and predicted values.
+- $\epsilon$ is the error term, representing the difference between the observed and predicted values.

 In multiple linear regression (MLR), the model includes multiple independent variables: